plume-lib/merging/README.md

 merge result).
 If the merge driver produced a clean merge for a given file, then the merge tool is not run on the file.

-After running `git merge`, you might run a merge tool to resolve further conflicts (possibly after manually resolving some of the conflicts).
+After running `git merge` (and perhaps manually resolving some of the conflicts), you might run a merge tool to resolve further conflicts.

 ## License